m-kupiec/compendium-javascript/README.md

 > 📖 [The Modern JavaScript Tutorial: Variables](https://javascript.info/variables#variable-naming)

-Forces variable declaration (in the global scope), as it's possible to simply assign a value without a declaration when not using `'use strict'`:
+Forces variable declaration, as it's possible to simply assign a value without a declaration when not using `'use strict'`:

 ```js
 a = 1;